Skip to content

 Tipping in the Maldives

-What currency do you tip in Maldives?
+What currency do you tip in the Maldives?

 Tipping in the Maldives is usually done in USD, especially at resorts.
 On local islands, you can also tip in Maldivian Rufiyaa (MVR).